Lumbardh Salihu: Post SV Wien

 On 1 January 2015.
 Salihu signed to Wiener Stadtliga side Post SV Wien.
-On 27 February 2015, he making his debut in a 0–0 away draw against Ostbahn XI after being named in the starting line-up.
+On 27 February 2015, he made his debut in a 0–0 away draw against Ostbahn XI after being named in the starting line-up.

 Regionalliga Ost

 He played for some the Regionalliga Ost teams as with Oberwart (2015–2016), 1.
 SC Sollenau (2016) and SV Schwechat (2016–2017).

 Llapi

 On 21 January 2017.
 Salihu signed to Football Superleague of Kosovo side Llapi.

-Rapid Wien
+Later career

 On 1 July 2017.
 Salihu signed to 1.
 Niederösterreichische Landesliga side Haitzendorf.
-On 12 August 2017, he making his debut in a 1–1 home draw against Rohrbach/Gölsen after coming on as a substitute in the 46th minute in place of Benjamin Pasic.
+On 12 August 2017, he made his debut in a 1–1 home draw against Rohrbach/Gölsen after coming on as a substitute in the 46th minute in place of Benjamin Pasic.

+Media career

+Salihu was crowned winner of the second season of Big Brother VIP Kosova in February 2024.
+He said he would invest the €144,000 prize money into property in Kosovo or Albania.
+On the show, he dated Kader Kicaj, though the pair split up after the series finished.
+He was later linked with singer Semi Japuaj.
+He gained Kosovar citizenship in September 2024.

+Political career

+Salihu joined the Democratic League of Kosovo (LDK) in October 2024, being welcomed by party leader Lumir Abdixhiku, who said, "Welcome to the real biggest house in Kosovo, Lumbardh!"
+This was part of the LDK's strategy to recruit influential public figures with significant influence on social media.
+He met with the Kosovar diaspora in Switzerland in order to include expatriates in decision-making processes in Kosovo.
+However, he made a gaffe in a January 2025 interview by stating "I'm going to be a father soon" whilst talking about his sister's pregnancy.

+He achieved 6,000 votes in his first bid for a seat in the Kosovo Assembly in February 2025.
+He was endorsed by the family of Ibrahim Rugova, former President of Kosovo.
+He ran for a seat for a second time in December 2025, but was again unsuccessful.